 A subsidiary is an entity controlled by the company.
 Control exists when the company has power, directly and indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 In assessing control, potential voting rights that presently are exercisable or convertible are taken into account.
 The company may have power over an entity even when it holds no ownership interest in the entity, or when it holds less than a majority of voting power in the entity.
 In such cases, the company exercises judgment and assesses its power to direct the relevant activities of the entity, as well as its voting rights relative to the size and dispersion of holdings of the other vote holders to determine if it has de-facto power over the entity.
-The financial statements of the subsidiary are included consolidated from the date on which control commences until the date that control ceases.
+Subsidiaries are consolidated from the date on which control commences until the date that control ceases.